abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 title: Monoids
 ---

-Monoids etc
+# Monoids etc
-===

 Since we are done with categories, let's look at some other structures that are also interesting --- monoids.

+## What are monoids

-Like categories, monoids/groups are abstract systems consisting of a set of elements and operations for manipulating these elements, however, the operations look different than the operations we have for categories.
-Let's see them.
+Like categories, monoids/groups are abstract systems consisting of a set of elements and operations, however, the operations look different than the operations we have for categories.
+Here is the definition:

-What are monoids
-===

-Monoids are simpler than categories.
-A monoid is defined by a collection/set of elements (called the monoid's *underlying set*, together with a *monoid operation* --- a rule for combining two elements that produces a third element one of the same kind.
+>A monoid is defined by a collection/set of elements $A$ (called the monoid's *underlying set*, together with an associative *monoid operation* --- a rule for combining two elements that produces a third element one of the same kind --- $A \times A \to A$.
+Also, there should be an identity element.
+{: .definition}

 Let's take our familiar colorful balls.